kror-shack/my-logic-hub/README.md

 ### In Progress

 Please note that some calculators may be in progress or experimental in this beta version.
-We are actively working on improving and adding more features.
+I am actively working on improving and adding more features.

 ## Known Issues